jordonpapello-beep/chocolate-database/README.md

 **4.) `get_ranked_products_per_store(3)`**

 **This view is a filter of the `ranked_products_per_store` VIEW.** This procedure **uses Window Functions to rank products locally within a specific store.** It answers the highly localized question: **"What is the #1 selling item in the London store versus the Paris store?"** This is vital for managing regional inventory variations.

-### DONE:
-Initially set the table data types up to match the maximum data values in the table:
-	 Adjusted DEC datatypes in sales table to allow for large aggregate sums (DEC(12,2) perhaps, example: 1,234,567,899.55) Adjusted varchars across the board to accountfor potential INSERTS of larger size than current alloance

-Add CHECK constraint to 'customer_loyalty_member_status' to make sure user can only input 1 or 0 Add a trigger to 'customer_join_date' so when it set to 1 it inserts todays date SET COLUMNS EQUAL TO NOT NULL SO INSERTS ARE EXPLICIT AND ALL COLUMNS NEED DATA FOR AN INSERT TO WORK Clean the sales table
-Add those two triggers to the 'sales' table
-Need to make sure each entry has unique product_name per brand!!!
-Add the VIEW: Product_Brand_Performance: GROUP BY product_brand and get total revenue, total sales, average sale amount